KiritiAryal/KiritiAryal/README.md

 <h2 align="center">A passionate developer.</h2>

-- 🔭 I’m a senior at Texas Tech University
+- 🔭 I’m a recent graduate(May 2023) from Texas Tech University

 - 👯 I’m working on a new and improved social media app